1. In the Classroom

 “That’s a bold statement, to say a parent doesn’t care about a child’s education,” the teacher says, recalling the moment.
 “What was going on was that this teacher had not worked to engage herself with the student’s family, to understand what was going on in that home.
 She hadn’t done her job.”

-Can one teacher tell another teacher, “You’re not doing your job”?
+Can one teacher tell another, “You’re not doing your job”?
 Not without some sparks.

 So this teacher took a different tack.
-She told the teacher, “You know, I’ve had a completely different experience with the older sibling.”
+She told the teacher who made the comment, “You know, I’ve had a completely different experience with the older sibling.”

 3. In Hallways and Common Areas